hnry/layer/README.md

 `layer.set(context, function to proxy, proxy function)`

 ### Skipping your proxy
-For those times when you want turn the layers down...
+For those times when you want turn skip a layer...

 `func.skip()` or following out add example `add.skip(2, 2)`

 ### Unsetting a proxy

 `layer.unset(func)` or following the example: `layer.unset(add)`

+### Replacing not proxying (monkey patching)

+`layer.replace(context, function to proxy, proxy function)`